Australian Resume Format: Tips, Examples, & Templates

 - Australian English — "kilometres," "kilograms," "litres"

-We recommend exploring any variations in industry terminology that may apply to you.
+Explore variations in industry terminology that may apply to you.
 For example, in Australia, the legal system is influenced by British common law, and terms like "barrister" and "solicitor" are commonly used.
 In contrast, in the U.S., "attorney" or "lawyer" is more prevalent.

-Aside from the length, Australian resume format conventions are very similar to those in the United States.
+Aside from the length, Australian resume format conventions are similar to those in the United States.
+Here are a few formatting tips to keep in mind while you write your resume:

-- Use a professional resume font — the Australian Government Department of Employment and Workplace Relations notes that Calibri and Arial in size 11-point are good options.
+- Use a professional resume font.
+The Australian Government Department of Employment and Workplace Relations notes that Calibri and Arial in size 11-point are good options.

 - Your document margins should be 1 inch on all sides.
 If you need additional space, you can reduce the margin size, but it should not go below half an inch.